lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 .. image:: text-flow.png

 To undo your changes on the paragraph window press the :guilabel:`Reset` button.

+To quickly set a title for your your document :menuselection:`Styles --> Title`.

 To change font color press the button that has a T with a drop on it and a red underline this will bring down several different colors you can change your text to a color you want.
 You can also change your font color through the :menuselection:`Format --> Character` window.